ofiwg/libfabric/README.md

 ## Validate installation

-The fi_info utility can be used to validate the libfabric and provider installation, as well as provide details about provider support and available interfaces.
+The fi_info utility can be used to validate the libfabric and provider installation and provide details about provider support and available interfaces.
 See `fi_info(1)` man page for details on using the fi_info utility.  fi_info is installed as part of the libfabric package.

 A more comprehensive test package is available via the fabtests package.

 ## Providers